-- Verbal report to Chief Education Officer/principal or designee as soon as possible; - Written report to Chief Education Officer/principal no later than next school working day; If the Chief Education Officer/principal is involved in the restraint, the Chief Executive Officer or Chief Operating Officer will receive the written report. - Verbally inform Parents/guardians within 24 hours of restraint event; - Written documentation (the IA copy) within three school working days (SWDs) of the restraint, either by email or by regular mail and post-marked no later than three SWDs, in native language of parent, where appropriate.
-Included in the written documentation will be an invitation for Parents or Guardians to request a conference with Quality Assurance personnel, the Chief Education Officer and/or other members of the individual's team should they have any concerns, questions or input. - Any injuries to individuals that occur as the result of the administration of a restraint are documented and reported to DESE using the Restraint Injury Form with a copy of the principal's record of physical restraints for 30-day period prior within three working days of administration of the restraint. - Report all physical restraints to the Department annually, in the manner and form as directed by the Department.
+- Verbal report to Chief Education Officer/principal or designee as soon as possible; - Written report to Chief Education Officer/principal no later than next school day; If the Chief Education Officer/principal is involved in the restraint, the Chief Executive Officer or Chief Operating Officer will receive the written report. - Inform Parents/guardians within 24 hours of restraint event by email, phone or in person - Written documentation (the IA copy) within three school working days (SWDs) of the restraint, either by email or by regular mail and post-marked no later than three SWDs, in native language of parent, where appropriate.
+Included in the written documentation will be an invitation for Parents or Guardians to request a conference with Quality Assurance personnel, the Chief Education Officer and/or other members of the individual's team should they have any concerns, questions or input. - Any injuries to individuals that occur as the result of the administration of a restraint are documented and reported to DESE using the Restraint Injury Form with a copy of the principal's record of physical restraints for 30-day period prior within three working days of administration of the restraint.

-Guild procedure for receiving and investigating complaints regarding restraint practices
+Report all physical restraints to the DESE Data base.
+Quarterly restraint reports shall be submitted to EEC, Guild procedure for receiving and investigating complaints regarding restraint practices